-Attachment 1 provides a short program description of each line-item.
-Following your review and approval at the August 5, 2022, meeting, in September, we will submit the prescribed line item budget schedules and tables issued jointly from the Commission for Higher Education (CHE) and the State Budget Agency together with a written narrative describing each line item, noting recent accomplishments and biennial goals and objectives.
+Attachment 1 provides a short program description of each program.
+Following your review at the August 2, 2024 meeting, we will submit the prescribed line item budget schedules and tables issued jointly from the Indiana Commission for Higher Education (CHE) and the State Budget Agency (SBA) together with a written narrative describing each line item, noting recent accomplishments and biennial goals and objectives.